Psychedelic/cap-docs/docs/index.md

 - See our CAP Explorer UI as an example.

-## 🔌👑 Plug, Moonwalkers, and other Early Supporters
+## 👑 Moonwalkers, Portal, and other Early Supporters

 We are kickstarting the CAP ecosystem with a group of early Tokens & NFTs that will be integrating CAP to give their NFTs/Token an activity history!